tatami-inc/tatami_r/README.md

 - ordinary logical, numeric or integer matrices.
 - `dgCMatrix` or `lgCMatrix` objects from the **Matrix** package.
 - `SparseArraySeed` objects from the **DelayedArray** package.
+- `DelayedMatrix` objects wrapping any of the above, or containing the following delayed operations:
+  - Subsetting
+  - Modification of dimnames
+  - Transposition

 If `parse()` cannot interpret the format of `x`, the `.matrix` member will be set to a `nullptr`.
 It is the caller's responsibility to handle this case.